 This annual report offers a wealth of information on the worldwide development of digital economy in terms of e-government, e-health and e-education.
 It offers analyses, statistics, forecasts and key trends.
 It provides insight into National Broadband Network (NBN) infrastructure developments and strategy.
-Regional information on developments in North America, Latin America, Europe, Middle East, Africa and Asia Pacific are also provided, where applicable.
+Regional information on developments in North America, Latin America, Europe, Middle East,

 Subjects covered include: